linker3000/Z80-Board/README.md

 *This is a work in progress and details are being regularly updated.*

+*03-Dec-2018:* This repo has been updated with a revised version of the board and associated files and images.
+The main changes from the original are:

+* I/O port revised and chip select logic removed.
+* GAL20V8 replaced with GAL22V10 to control the select signals for the I/O port.
+* Changes to the signals and address lines routed through the GAL.
+* M1 control signal added to CF/IDE select logic (wasn't used in Grant Searle's design).
+* Second serial port wired up.
+* SIO pin 18 jumper replaced witha direct connection to GND and the pin NOT wired to the header connector.

 The wirewrapping technique uses standard IC sockets and PCB header pins, so the components and wiring are on the same side of the board; this has many benefits:

 * It's easier to see what you are connecting together.